Oliewijzer – voor ieder huidtype een passende olie

 Sensitive skin

 Sensitive skin reacts quickly to external influences.
 Think of heat, cold, drought, high humidity, the sun.
-This can cause the skin to turn red.
+This can cause the skin to become red.
 The skin feels tight and therefore itches quickly.
-An oil can help to make and keep the skin resilient.
-It is important to check whether your skin reacts well to the oil.
-Sensitive skins can also react to all-natural products.
+An oil can help make and keep the skin resilient.
+It is important to check whether your skin responds well to the oil.
+Sensitive skins can also respond to all-natural products.

 Read more

-A mixed skin is, as the words suggest, 'mixed' in terms of type.
+A combination skin is, as the words already indicate, 'mixed' in terms of type.
 The skin is partly oily and partly dry.
-Often the dry patches are on the cheeks.
+The dry spots are often on the cheeks.
 The oily spots are often found on the T-zone: the forehead, nose and chin.
 Semi-drying oils are very nice for people with this skin type.

 Read more